hungtuchen/ml-playground/README.md

 # ml-playground

-Simple and easy-to-understand of machine learning algorithm implementations.
+This repo contains implementations of algorithms I write while learning machine learning.

-This repo contains implementations of algorithms while I learn machine learning.
-I manage to write minimal codes with demo example that can illustrate the essence of them.
+I manage to use minimal codes with demo example to illustrate the essence of them.

 ## Supervised